rainwoodman/autodiffblogentry/main.rst

 the corresponding gradient vanishes.

 They are a bit complicated because we need to loop of the spatial dimension index :math:`a`.
+It is possible to extend these expressions to Smoothed Particle Hydrodynamics if one allow :math:`h` to be a free variable as well.

 Unlike the partial support of Fourier Transforms, none of the three packages we surveyed (TensorFlow, Theono and autograd) recognizes these resampling window operators.